Drakwrizz/ShootACrow/README.md

 # ShootACrow
 This is my first game.
-It was made in my first account, Now deleted
+It was made on my first account, which is now deleted.